Frequently Asked Questions

 Students on campus have always been able to come to the Reference desk and ask for help with their research assignments.
 As distance students, you are to be afforded the same type of assistance by way of e-mail, telephone or in-person sessions (we encourage you to make appointments for one-on-one sessions).
 Fill out our online form or call 806/651-2215 if you want assistance.
 If you call, be sure to indicate that you are a WTOnline student.
 We are happy to help you, so please don't hesitate to ask.

-You may also contact Linda Chenoweth, the Head of Reference Services.
+You may also contact Kelly Hoppe, the Head of Research & Instruction.
 She coordinates the Library's services to WTOnline students.